Bell Buckle Banquet Hall

 2291 Hwy 231 S

 Come and visit this beautiful all breed working horse farm.
-Five horse-themed guest rooms are available.
-Horseback riding, pets welcome, RV hookups are offered.
-Facilities include a professional indoor show arena, 110 stalls, floodlit outdoor arena and ample parking for RVs and trailers.
-Enjoy the new outdoor extreme trail course.
-A great setting for any type of show.
+Five horse-themed guest rooms are available for overnight lodging.
+Horseback riding, pets welcome, and RV hookups are offered.
+Facilities include a professional indoor show arena, 80 stalls, floodlit outdoor arena and ample parking for RVs and trailers.
+The perfect setting for any type of show.
 Visit the website to learn about the many events held throughout the year.
 Farm tours available.
-Venue available for large groups.
+Venue is available for large groups.

 111 Spring St